Graham Taylor: Sir Elton John says former England boss was 'like a brother to me'

 - Watford (1996-2001) - Won Division Two title in 1998 and Division One play-off final in 1999 (W104, D80, L91)

-- Aston Villa (2002-2003) - Finished 16th in Premier League before retiring (W19 D14 L27)
+- Aston Villa (2002-2003) - Finished 16th in Premier League before retiring (W19, D14, L27)

-Watford are likely to hold a minute's applause in honour of their former manager before Saturday's home match against Middlesbrough.
+Watford will hold a minute's applause in honour of their former manager before Saturday's home Premier League match against Middlesbrough, and their players will wear black armbands.

 They will also organise additional tributes, involving officials and supporters from the club.